 - Jesus is placed in the tomb

-As you approach the most sacred space, the Chapel, you will see the newest additions to the cathedral salt stone chandeliers.
-Each chandelier weighs 250 Kilos – of which 215 Kilos is salt.
+As you approach the most sacred space, the chapel, you will see the newest additions to the cathedral’s salt stone chandeliers.
+Each chandelier weighs 250 kilos, of which 215 kilos is salt.
 It is a technique designed by local artists to create a purple-tinge glow of light.
-This light is also present behind the 145-meter cross which is carved into the stone.
+This light is also present behind the 145-meter cross, which is carved into the stone.

 What you should know

-You can go into the small town of Zipaquirá but you will likely spend most of your time in the Parque de Zipaquirá (a complex of buildings above ground, the cathedral and shops and small museums).
-You will want to give yourself at least 3 hours to visit with an additional hour for the town.
-Entry is staggered and you may have to wait before going down into the cathedral.
+Although you can visit the small town of Zipaquirá, you will likely spend most of your time in the Parque de Zipaquirá (a complex of buildings above ground, the cathedral, shops, a climbing wall, and small museums).
+You will want to give yourself 3 hours to visit, with an additional hour for the town.
+Entry is staggered, and you may have to wait before going down into the cathedral.

-There is a 3-D video taking a trip through the different geological stages to show tourists how salt developed.
-It is 15 minutes in duration and there is no additional cost.
+There is a 3-D video “Nucuma” taking a trip through the different geological stages to show tourists how salt developed.
+It is 15 minutes in duration, and there is no additional cost.

 Besides a commercial area, you will also find a spa with treatments directly related to salt.
 There is an additional cost for these.